sioaeko/Uptime-monitor/README.md

 For example, it can be easily deployed in environments such as Ubuntu, Linux Mint, Debian, Kalilinux and Mac

 ## Features

-- **URL Monitoring**: Add URLs to monitor their availability.
+- 🌐 URL Availability Monitoring
-- **SSL Certificate Check**: Check the SSL certificate status, including validity and expiration date.
+- 🔒 SSL Certificate Status Checking
-- **Response Time Measurement**: Measure and display the response time of the monitored URLs.
+- ⏱️ Response Time Measurement

 ## Setup and Installation